mattdiamond/Recorderjs/README.md

     rec.stop()

 **stop** will cease capturing audio and disable the monitoring and mic input stream.
 Will request the recorded data and then terminate the worker once the final data has been published.
 Will raise the stop event when stopped.

+    rec.clearStream()

+**clearStream** will stop and delete the stream got from `initStream`, you will only ever call this manually if you have `config.reuseStream` set to true

 ---------